prs513rosewood/MolecularDynamics/_project/milestone02.md

 Header and source files have typically extensions `.h` and `.cpp`.
 On Unix system, you sometimes find `.hh` and `.cc` for C++ code.

+To compile the code, you need to add headers files to `MYPROJECT_HDRS` and sources files to `MYPROJECT_SRCS` in the main `CMakeLists.txt`.
+From the command-line, you can compile the code by running `make` in the `build` directory.

+### Testing the integrator

+It is important to properly test _any_ implementation.
+You can even adopt a [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) style in which tests are written before the implementation.
+We also here encourage you to write tests for all parts of your molecular dynamics code.
+We will outline possible testing strategies in the respective milestones.

+One possible test strategy for numerical code is to compare a numerical solution against a known analysical solution.
+We are here solving Newton's equation of motion.
+Think which problem you can possibly solve analytically and then write a test for it.